Annamária Vicsek: Serbia

 She was promoted to the fifth position on the VMSZ's list in the 2016 Serbian parliamentary election and missed election when the list fell to four mandates.
 The party again provided parliamentary support for the SNS-led administration, and in September 2016 Vicsek was appointed as a secretary of state in the education ministry.
 In this position, she was responsible for overseeing pre-school education, inclusion, education of minority communities and vulnerable groups, and the prevention and overcoming of violence and discrimination in education.
 She also played a leading role in co-ordinating the ministry's response to the COVID-19 pandemic in 2020.

 The VMSZ led a successful drive to increase its voter turnout in the 2020 parliamentary election and won a record nine seats.
 Vicsek, who again appeared in the fifth position on the party's list, was elected to a second term.
-The SNS again won a majority victory.
-When the new administration was formed, Vicsek was appointed to a second term as a secretary of state in the education ministry and so resigned her seat in the assembly on 27 November 2020.
+The SNS won a landslide majority victory.
+When the new administration was formed, Vicsek was again appointed as a secretary of state in the education ministry and resigned her assembly seat on 27 November 2020.

 Vicsek was given the twelfth position on the VMSZ's electoral list in the 2022 parliamentary election and was not re-elected when the list won five seats.
+For the 2023 Serbian parliamentary election, she appeared in the eighth position and was not elected when the party won six seats.
+She continued serving as a state secretary in the education ministry until 2024.

+Vicsek has received the symbolic final position (thirtieth) on the VMSZ's electoral list for Novi Sad in the 2024 Serbian local elections.

+European Parliament

+Although Serbia is not a member state of the European Union (EU), Vojvodina's Hungarian community has had de facto representation in the European Parliament for several years.
+From 2014 to 2024, Andor Deli represented the community as a member of Hungary's national delegation, serving with Fidesz.
+He did not seek re-election in the 2024 European Parliament election in Hungary, and Vicsek was nominated in his place, receiving the eighth position on the electoral list of the Fidesz–KDNP alliance.

+The Fidesz-KDNP list scored a disappointing overall result in 2024, falling to eleven seats out of twenty-one, but this was sufficient for Vicsek to be elected.
+She now serves with Fidesz as part of the Patriots for Europe assembly group.
+She is a member of the committee on culture and education and the European Union–Serbia stabilization and association committee, and a deputy member of the committee on transport and tourism, the committee on budgets, the committee on budgetary control, and the European Union–Montenegro stabilization and association committee.
+In January 2025, she was chosen as a vice-president of the European Union's working group on traditional minorities, national communities, and languages.